chrismlusk/accuraty-templates/Portals/_default/Skins/CLIENT_CODE/README.md

 # Skin

-This folder is where we save starter files to build a custom DNN skin.
+This folder contains starter files needed to build a custom DNN skin.

 ## Architecture